 Talk Description

-Diyar Mayil (MFA graduate student, Concordia University) is an interdisciplinary artist working in sculpture, installation and performance.
-Her work explores the public life of marginalized bodies.
+Diyar Mayil (Artist in Residence, Studio Arts, Concordia) is an artist working in sculpture, installation and performance.
 Comfort, discomfort, adaptation, and the acceptance of different bodies in both public and private are recurring subjects in her practice.
-Her work has recently been shown at La Centrale Galerie Powerhouse, Leonard & Bina Ellen Art Gallery, Rad Hourani Foundation, and ON AURA.
-Upcoming commitments include a residency at the NARS Foundation and her MFA thesis show.
-She holds a BFA from Concordia University, where she is currently pursuing her MFA.
+Her work has been supported by Canada Council for the Arts, Conseil des arts de Montréal and has been shown at La Centrale Galerie Powerhouse, Printemps numérique, Leonard & Bina Ellen Art Gallery, NARS Foundation in NYC and Centre Clark in MTL.
+Upcoming commitments include Solo exhibitions at Circa Art Actuel and Articule in Montréal.
+She holds a BFA from Concordia University, where she has recently completed her MFA.
+She is the 2022 Laureate for the Claudine and Stephen Bronfman Fellowship in Contemporary Art.
 Originally from Istanbul, she now lives and works in Montreal.

 Talk Description